Threshold theorem in isolated quantum dynamics with stochastic control errors: Conclusions

 \section{Conclusions}

-We have established a threshold theorem that provides a sufficient condition for obtaining the target state in isolated quantum dynamics with any local stochastic control errors.
+We have established a threshold theorem that provides a sufficient condition for obtaining the target state in isolated quantum dynamics with any stochastic control errors satisfying Eq. (\ref{local-cond}).
 Our threshold theorem guarantees that if the sum of the noise strengths is less than the inverse of the computational time, the target state can be obtained through a constant-order number of measurements.
-However, if the sum of the noise strengths is larger than the inverse of the computational time, the number of measurements required increases exponentially with respect to the computational time.
+However, if the sum of the noise strengths is larger than the inverse of the computational time, the number of measurements to guarantee obtaining the target state increases exponentially with respect to the computational time.

-Furthermore, we imposed the local error condition (\ref{local-cond}) on stochastic control errors.
+Furthermore, we imposed the error condition (\ref{local-cond}) on stochastic control errors.
 If this condition is broken, the simple relation (\ref{simple-relation}) does not hold.
 Then, we cannot guarantee that the target state can be obtained by increasing the number of measurements.
-In other words, non-local stochastic control errors have a serious influence on isolated quantum dynamics.
+In other words, stochastic control errors that do not satisfy Eq. (\ref{local-cond}) have a serious influence on isolated quantum dynamics.

 In the present study, we considered only time-varying noise as a control error.
 However, time-invariant noise can also be considered as a control error \cite{MAL,MGA,RC}, and our threshold theorem cannot be applied to such noise.
 Time-invariant noise modifies the Hamiltonian.
-In order to obtain the target state in experimental systems, such noise must be reduced to the limit to establish an error correction theory for such noise, or a counterpart of our threshold theorem must be derived for such noise.
+In order to obtain the target state in experimental systems, such noise must be reduced to the limit, or a counterpart of our threshold theorem must be derived for such noise.

-Finally, it is worth mentioning that we have considered the worst-case scenario, and model-dependent properties may reduce the number of measurements required.
+Finally, it is worth mentioning that we have considered only the sufficient condition to obtain the target state, and model-dependent properties may reduce the number of measurements required.
 For example, in adiabatic quantum computation, adiabatic time evolution suppresses the diabatic transition from the ground state to other excited states.
 In such cases, the effect of stochastic control errors may also be reduced.

-The present work was financially supported by JSPS KAKENHI Grant Nos.
-18H03303, 19H01095, 19K23418, 20H02168 and 21K13848 and by JST-CREST (No. JPMJCR1402) from the Japan Science and Technology Agency.
+The present work was financially supported by JSPS KAKENHI Grant No. 18H03303, 19H01095, 19K23418, 20H02168 and 21K13848 and by JST-CREST (No. JPMJCR1402) from the Japan Science and Technology Agency.